Make life easy, search the forum.

 Im a tiler based in Cheltenham and new to the forum.

-Im tiling about 86m2 of planks next week and need to level the floor before hand(long weekend job).
+Im tile about 86m2 of planks next week and need to level the floor before hand(long weekend job).
 The problem that I have is that in the existing part of the house, the floor is about 20/25mm lower than the extension concrete floor.
 I'm using leveller to bring the whole downstairs to the same height.
 Does anyone have any idea on how the accuratley bring the existing floor height up to the extension floor height to make it flat accurately?
 Iv'e attached a picture of the floor plan.
 The blue areas are the extension parts of the floor and the yellow, the exisisting.

 Thanks in advance,